gvwilson/thirdbit/src/fiction/in-heck/index.md

 Mouse beeped.
 "Once they are all gone,
 we will be too,
-but that is true for every parent and their children.
+but that is always true for parents and their children.
 On their own,
 these little ones feel more loyalty and anger and curiosity every day.
 Those small feelings are worth ending for."